ThomasAlxDmy/Exodus/README.md

 # Intro

-## A migration Framework for a schemaless database ???
+## A migration Framework for a schemaless database ??

-  After working with Mongo for long time now I can tell you it doesn't mean you will never need any migrations.
-Within the same collection Mongo allows to have documents with a complete different structure, however in some case is you might want to keep data consistency in your collections; Especially when your code is live in production and used by millions of users.
+  After working with Mongo for long time now I can tell you working with a schemaless database does not mean you will never need any migrations.
+Within the same collection Mongo allows to have documents with a complete different structure, however in some case is you might want to keep data consistency; Especially when your code is live in production and used by millions of users.

   There is a plenty of way to modify documents data structure and after a deep reflexion I realized it makes more sens to use migration framework.
 A migration framework provides a lot of advantages, such as:

   * It allows you to know at any time which migration has been ran on any given system
   * It's Auto runnable on deploy
   * When switching enviromment (dev, pre-prod, prod) you don't need to worry if the script has been ran or not.
 The framework takes care of it for you

 # Installation